Saxo Trading Platform Review UK

 As far as the non-trading fees are concerned, Saxo does not charge any account management fees or fees when you deposit and withdraw funds from your account.
 On the other hand, their inactivity fees are quite high, with them charging as much as 25 GBP for every quarter of inactivity in your account.
 However, this does not apply to SIPP and ISA accounts opened through the platform.

-One of the best things about the Saxo brokerage services is that you can either use the web platform or download the desktop app.
+You can either use the web platform or download the desktop app.
 Not just this, if you think that the Saxo app is not meeting your needs, you can also choose from a variety of other platforms to trade through.
 A list of these platforms has been provided below:

 If none of the above-listed platforms meets your needs, you can also register as an API partner for Saxo and develop your own platform for trading through Saxo.